angelsan203/US-MIC-project/README.md

 # US-MIC-project
-A project from Codecademy in which US Medical Insurance Cost data is analyzed using Python
+A project from Codecademy in which US Medical Insurance Cost data is analyzed using pandas, seaborn, numpy and matplotlib libraries.